lidofinance/lido-improvement-proposals/LIPS/lip-6.md

 See: [`IBeaconReportReceiver.processLidoOracleReport`](https://docs.lido.fi/contracts/lido-oracle#receiver-function-to-be-invoked-on-report-pushes).

 * Must be called as part of an oracle quorum report.
+* Must do nothing if there are no burning requests happened since last invocation.
-* Reverts if the message sender is not `LidoOracle`.
+* Reverts if there are pending burning requests and the message sender is not `LidoOracle`.
 * Emits the `StETHBurnt(true, coverSharesBurnRequestedAsStETH, coverSharesBurnRequested)` event for an executed cover stETH burning.
 * Emits the `StETHBurnt(false, nonCoverSharesBurnRequestedAsStETH, nonCoverSharesBurnRequested)` event for an executed non-cover stETH burning.